GerryDoesStuff/MicroTableController/README.md

   or run the helper script `scripts/install_libgl1.sh`.
 For headless setups, you may instead install `opencv-python-headless` to avoid the `libGL` dependency.
 The system monitor tab uses `psutil`; NVIDIA GPU metrics also require the optional `nvidia-ml-py3` package and appropriate drivers.
+When no GPU is present, the tab simply shows a notice so the app continues to run normally.

-   Optional GPU acceleration for captures and autofocus metrics is available when OpenCV is built with CUDA modules.
-The application automatically detects CUDA support and falls back to CPU processing if the modules are absent.
+   Optional GPU acceleration for captures, autofocus metrics, and scale-bar drawing is available when OpenCV is built with CUDA modules.
+The application automatically detects CUDA support, falls back to CPU processing if the modules are absent, and logs which path is chosen to aid troubleshooting.
 3. Install the **ToupTek / Toupcam SDK for Windows**.
 Copy the `toupcam.dll` (x64) next to `main.py` (or put it in your PATH).
    The SDK usually ships `toupcam.py` and examples; this app will auto-import if present.
    Basic USB webcams are also supported via OpenCV's ``VideoCapture`` and do not